 Staying physically fit is important.
 The National Centre for Farmer Health has information about staying fit on the farm.

 The pressures of farming, together with its isolation, mean that farmers are more likely to experience depression and anxiety than other people.
-The healthdirect website has more information on rural and mental health.
-AgHealth Australia has also produced a useful booklet to help you identify and manage the stress of farming.
+Rural farming communities are at greater risk of suicide than most other Australians.

 If you, or someone you know, is experiencing depression or anxiety, then it’s important to get help.
-Talk to friends, other farmers, a doctor or someone at beyondblue’s support service.
+Talk to friends, other farmers, a doctor or someone at Beyond Blue’s support service.
+There is a range of online mental health resources available on the Head to Health website.

 Access to medical services and treatment